-OFFSITE SUBJECT SPECIALIST’S UNDERGRADUATE DEGREE PROGRAM REPORT TEMPLATE
+OFFSITE SUBJECT SPECIALIST’S DUAL DEGREE PROGRAMS REPORT TEMPLATE

 Instructions

-The following Offsite Subject Specialist Report Template is for Undergraduate degree programs only.
+The following Offsite Subject Specialist Report Template is for Dual Degree programs only.

-It is the off-site subject specialist’s responsibility to make an initial determination of whether the institution’s educational offerings meet DEAC’s accreditation standards and core components and to complete the following report template.
+It is the off-site subject specialist’s responsibility to make an initial determination of whether the institution’s or institutions’ educational offerings meet DEAC’s accreditation standards and core components and to complete the following report template.

 Findings guidelines:

-Meets Standard: The institution’s educational offerings demonstrate compliance with the intent of the accreditation standard or core component.
+Meets Standard: The institution’s or institutions’ educational offerings demonstrate compliance with the intent of the accreditation standard or core component.

-Partially Meets Standard: The institution’s educational offerings demonstrate compliance with some, but not all, of the elements contained in the accreditation standard or core component.
+Partially Meets Standard: The institution’s or institutions’ educational offerings demonstrate compliance with some, but not all, of the elements contained in the accreditation standard or core component.

-Does Not Meet Standard: The institution’s educational offerings do not demonstrate compliance with a majority of the elements contained in the accreditation standard or core component.
+Does Not Meet Standard: The institution’s or institutions’ educational offerings do not demonstrate compliance with a majority of the elements contained in the accreditation standard or core component.

 The evaluator should provide clear and concise descriptions within the “Comments” section of the report to support each determination that a standard or core component is met, partially met, or not met.

-If an institution meets the accreditation standard, the evaluator should highlight within the Comments section the processes and procedures the institution followed that enabled it to demonstrate compliance.
+If an institution(s) meets the accreditation standard, the evaluator should highlight within the Comments section the processes and procedures the institution followed that enabled it to demonstrate compliance.
 This report is part of the record that is provided to the Commission and must clearly indicate how the institution demonstrated compliance.
 Any direct quotes from the Educational Offering Report (EOR) should be indicated by quotation marks and any paraphrased materials should indicate that the source material is the EOR.
 In addition to narrative material sourced from the EOR, Comments should explain what exhibits/additional materials were reviewed to verify compliance.

-If an institution partially meets or does not meet a standard, the evaluator must to adequately describe why the decision was reached and refer, as appropriate, to narrative sections and exhibits within the EOR that support the determination.
+If an institution(s) partially meets or does not meet a standard, the evaluator must to adequately describe why the decision was reached and refer, as appropriate, to narrative sections and exhibits within the EOR that support the determination.
 The evaluator must also indicate the required actions necessary for the institution to demonstrate compliance with the partially met or unmet accreditation standard.
 Each required action must be tied back to an accreditation standard or core component.

 For required actions, the off-site subject specialist should begin each statement with, “[Insert Name of Institution] needs to [insert the action necessary by the institution to demonstrate compliance with the accreditation standard.]”
 Alternately, “Standard XXX requires [Insert quotation of the specific Standard /Core Component].
 [Insert Name of Institution] needs to [insert the action necessary by the institution to demonstrate compliance with the accreditation standard.]”